julie-vandenberghe/2025-devops-ci/README.md

 ```

 **Note:** For development, `pnpm db:push` is usually sufficient as it directly syncs your schema with the database.

+## Continuous Integration

+This project includes automated checks for development and testing.

+- **Unit tests**: Run with Vitest
+- **End-to-end tests**: Run with Playwright
+- **Code formatting & linting**: Check with Prettier and ESLint
+- **Storybook build**: Verify component documentation builds successfully
+- **Docker image check**: Build and run a Docker image to ensure it starts correctly
+- **Build verification**: Ensure production build artifacts are generated

+All these steps run automatically on each push to the `main` branch.

 # Available Commands